PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 exactly 128 IDs and 128 owners.
 No real-model conversion was repeated because the move is straight-line and the dedicated runtime test proves all arguments, state identities, raw results, and boundaries.

+## Pre-terminal cleanup composite characterization

+The post-removal AST inventory selected the five consecutive unconditional results that form the existing pre-terminal cleanup stage.
+They run InstanceNorm layout cleanup, affine/Concat/Split recovery summary, pre-Add cleanup, channel Slice/Pad/Mul summary, and affine-tail cleanup.
+Each current context variable is an identity alias of `shared_model_ir_pass_context`; all five results are unconsumed and every child is pass-module-owned.

+The cluster begins immediately after the optional late-binary reconciliation guard and ends immediately before the intentionally repeated terminal affine summary.
+This excludes that terminal rerun because its comment and position define a separate post-pre-terminal boundary.

+`tests/test_flatbuffer_direct_pre_terminal_cleanup_orchestration.py` fixes the
+five child owners and current context arguments, exact adjacency, both outer boundaries, absence of consumers, and empty-graph nested result schemas.
+Its strict expected failure requires one shared-context owner returning all five raw result objects as an ordered tuple and one replacement lowerer result.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.55s` focused and
+`338 passed, 1 xfailed in 17.67s` across the five child families, optional late-binary recovery, shared-context, architecture, and phase-store contracts.
+The sole expected failure is the intentionally absent composite.
+Ruff and whitespace checks passed.

+No production callback, nested schema, context identity, guard, graph mutation, pass order, API, artifact, dependency, TensorFlow boundary, or store entry changed.
+No real-model conversion was run; the phase-result store remains exactly 128 IDs and 128 owners.